William Wright (Australian politician): Career in Australia

 Wright appointed as a member of the Victorian Legislative Council on 29 August 1853 and held that position until the original Council was abolished in March 1856.
 Wright was later appointed a police magistrate in the Jamieson district.
 This position he retained until he was appointed secretary for railways on 29 July 1862.
 Wright acted in this latter capacity for a number of years, giving general satisfaction to the successive responsible heads of the department, and proving himself an efficient public officer.
 When the previous sheriff of Victoria, Claud Farie, died in 1871, Wright, by his own request, was appointed to the position, which he continued to hold up to the time of his death.

+Personal life

 Wright married Mary Meek on 28 August 1866.
 He died in Brighton, Victoria at the home of George Higinbotham sometime on the morning of 1 February 1877 after dining there the previous night, and was buried in St Kilda Cemetery.